alexpacheco/lurc/slurm.md

   - Polaris is a gateway that also hosts the batch scheduler for Maia
   - No computing software including compilers is available on Polaris
   - Login to Polaris and request computing time on Maia including interactive access
+      - On Polaris, run the `maiashell` command to get interactive access to Maia for 15 minutes.
 * If you are not on Lehigh's network, login to the ssh gateway to get to Research Computing resources
   - `ssh username@ssh.cc.lehigh.edu`